Knowing how to work with different light sources and lighting setups is one of the biggest challenges of photography.

 A white surface reflects light back to the light source; a black surface absorbs light.

 Reflectors are widely used – indoors and outdoors – to reflect light back onto a subject to reveal more detail or balance the contrast across an image.
-Reflectors are white or silver.
+Reflectors can be all different colors – to learn more about each type, see our guide: what are reflectors used for in photography?

 5. Color Temperature and White Balance

 All light has colour – even ordinary daylight.
-Think of the “golden hour” just before sunrise when the light is infused with yellowy-orange hues.
+Think of the “golden hour” just before sunrise when the light is infused with yellow-orange hues.

 Colour temperature is measured in degrees Kelvin or K. These range from Shade at 7500K (blue and cool) through Daylight (about 5500K) to moonlight, which is much whiter at 4120K, on to candles at 2500k (red and warm).